Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 When should I use TypeAlias versus a Protocol or TypedDict?

 Use TypeAlias for naming existing types or unions.
 Use TypedDict for structured dictionaries with specific keys.
 Use Protocol for structural subtyping.
-Aliases do not enforce shape or behavior.
+Aliases do not enforce shape or behavior — they only provide a named shorthand.